Courchevel - Ski, Snowboard & Summer Holidays

 Is Couchevel good for beginner skiers?

-One of the first things you'll notice is how beautifully the pistes are prepared, you could almost take a golf putter with you!
-Courchevel has a well-earned reputation for some of the best piste grooming in Europe.
-Every morning you'll find wide, smooth runs that are perfect for practising your turns and building confidence.
-Good snow conditions under your skis make a huge difference when you're learning, and Courchevel takes great pride in the quality of its slopes.
+One of the first things you'll notice is the quality of the slopes.
+Courchevel has a well-earned reputation for some of the best piste grooming in the Alps, with wide, immaculately prepared runs that are ideal for practising your turns.
+Good snow conditions under your skis make learning easier and more enjoyable.

-There are excellent beginner areas across the resort.
-Around Courchevel 1850, you'll find gentle nursery slopes and dedicated learning zones at La Croisette and Pralong, where many first lessons begin.
-The Verdons gondola also gives beginners easy access to some lovely wide green runs without having to tackle anything too steep.
+There are excellent beginner areas throughout the resort.
+Around Courchevel 1850 you'll find dedicated learning zones at La Croisette and Pralong, where many first lessons take place.
+The Verdons gondola also gives beginners access to gentle terrain without having to tackle steep or intimidating slopes.

-Many beginners also enjoy skiing around Courchevel Moriond (1650).
-The sunny, open slopes here are ideal once you've mastered the basics, with plenty of wide green and easy blue pistes that allow you to progress naturally without feeling rushed.
-The Belvédère area is particularly popular with families and improving skiers, while the long, gentle runs back towards the village help build confidence as the week goes on.
+Many new skiers also enjoy Courchevel Moriond (1650), where the sunny, open slopes provide plenty of space to progress.
+The Belvédère area is particularly popular with families and improving skiers, while the long, gentle green and blue runs back towards the village are perfect for building confidence as the week goes on.

 Is Courchevel good for advanced skiers?

 Courchevel also has a proud racing heritage.
-The resort regularly hosts FIS Alpine Ski World Cup events on the famous L'Éclipse piste above Le Praz.
-Watching the world's best racers tackle its steep pitches gives you a real appreciation of the mountain, and it's no surprise that this spectacular course has been selected as one of the venues for the 2030 French Alps Winter Olympic Games.
-Even if you're not racing, skiing the same mountain where Olympic medals will be decided adds something special to the experience.
+The resort regularly hosts FIS Alpine Ski World Cup races on the famous L'Éclipse piste above Le Praz, which will also feature as a venue for the 2030 French Alps Winter Olympic Games.
+Even if you're not racing, skiing on the same mountain as the world's best athletes adds another dimension to the experience.

-If you're tempted off the marked pistes, Courchevel has some outstanding off-piste terrain, particularly around Saulire and Chanrossa.
-There are numerous gullies and powder fields to explore, but conditions can change quickly, so if you're unfamiliar with the area it's well worth hiring a qualified mountain guide or instructor.
-Not only will they help you stay safe, they'll almost certainly introduce you to hidden corners of the mountain that you would never have found on your own.
+For those looking beyond the marked pistes, Courchevel has excellent off-piste terrain, particularly around Saulire and Chanrossa.
+Snow and avalanche conditions can change quickly, so if you're unfamiliar with the area it's strongly recommended to hire a qualified mountain guide or instructor, who can help you ski safely while introducing you to some of the resort's best hidden routes.

 Is Courchevel good for a family ski holiday?